DemandCube/NeverwinterDP/docs/performanceResults/perfJan2016.md

 #Kafka to HDFS Conclusions
-For 3 and 4 workers, all Hadoop workers are largely limited by their CPU's.
-Because m4.large's are dual cores, tests often reported machines being pinned at 100% cpu for the whole test.

-For 5 workers, the extra cores give the workers some breathing room.
-Instead, at this point - the cluster is limited by the amount of network throughput.
+The cluster is partially limited by the amount of network throughput.
 Cloudwatch reported the machines at close to 800 mbps consistently while doing the test, which is expected to be close to maximum for m4.large's from doing net testing using iperf.
 With replication for HDFS and Kafka each set to 2, the system is under a heavy network load for this test.

+We also can see some possible disk writing issues when dealing with writing high volumes of data to HDFS.
+The iostat tool reported that average disk wait times between 200-300 milliseconds on EBS volumes.